thisbejim/Pyrebase/README.md

 #### PATCH

-Update data for an existing entry.
+To update data for an existing entry use the PATCH method.

 ```python
 data = '{"name": "Marty McJunior"}'